Tips for McKinsey Solve Game: practical advice for success

 As a resource for you, check out our article about Redrock’s math.

-Use a spreadsheet (link to solver), mainly for Ecosystem
+10. Use a spreadsheet for Ecosystem and Sea Wolf games

 Another great tip for your Solve prep is using a spreadsheet.
 Playing with that allows you to get acquainted with the game’s mechanics.
 Try different scenarios and challenge yourself!

-You can do that by starting a brand-new spreadsheet in Excel, or you might also download our free template for Ecosystem, where you can jump-start your practice.
+You can do that by starting a brand-new spreadsheet in Excel, or you might also download our free templates, where you can jump-start your practice.

 Spreadsheets will give you a broader perspective of numbers and associations you need to have in place to be effective in the game.